WICG/attribution-reporting-api/README.md

 Attribution reports for web conversions for ad clicks (touches) or views that occurred within an Android app.

-See details in the [Explainer](https://github.com/WICG/conversion-measurement-api/blob/main/app_to_web.md).
+See details in the [Chrome explainer](https://github.com/WICG/conversion-measurement-api/blob/main/app_to_web.md) and [Android explainer](https://developer.android.com/design-for-safety/privacy-sandbox/attribution-app-to-web).

-Implementation status: `Proposal.
-Not implemented yet (all browsers)`
+Implementation status: `Expected in Chrome and Android for origin trial in Q2 2023`.

-## External Documentation
+## External documentation

-All developer resources for this API are listed [here](https://developer.chrome.com/docs/privacy-sandbox/#measure-digital-ads).
+Chrome developer resources for the Aggregation Reporting API are available on [developer.chrome.com](https://developer.chrome.com/docs/privacy-sandbox/#measure-digital-ads).

+Android has documentation on [developer.android.com](https://developer.android.com/design-for-safety/privacy-sandbox/attribution).